tc39/proposal-iterator-helpers/README.md

 ### Proposal

 A proposal for several interfaces that will help with general usage and consumption of iterators in ECMAScript.
+Many [libraries and languages](#prior-art) already provide these interfaces.

 This proposal is at Stage 1 of
 [The Process](https://tc39.github.io/process-document/)

-The following additions are proposed to enable simple and powerful methods of interacting with iterators in ECMAScript.

-Many [libraries and languages](#prior-art) already provide these interfaces.
+See [DETAILS.md](./DETAILS.md) for details on semantics decisions.

 Additions to the Global Object.